nasa-jpl-memex/memex-explorer/gridster/README.md

     	</ul>
 	</div>
 	```

 	Inside the li tags, place any HTML markup or JavaScript objects.

 	`data-row` and `data-col` correspond to the rows and columns of the grid layout.

 	`data-sizex` and `data-sizey` alter the size of the grid in relation to the
-	dimensions defined in the gridster config file.
+	dimensions defined in the gridster JavaScript config file.